 For many, the path to parenthood is not always how they may have envisioned, especially after experiencing a long road of infertility or in some cases knowing from the start there will be difficulty.
 An option often overlooked, is surrogacy.
-A variety of issues, such as absence of a uterus, impaired uterus, a chronic health problem, or cancer make it impossible or unsafe for the intended mother to carry a child.
-Surrogacy is also an option for gay couples who want to have at least one partner to have a genetic tie to their child.
-In the process of surrogacy, the person or couple called the intended parent(s) or (IP(s), contract with a surrogate or gestational carrier to carry the pregnancy.
+A variety of reasons, such as absence of a uterus, impaired uterus, a chronic health problem, single family building, or cancer making it impossible or unsafe to carry the pregnancy.
+It is also an option for LGBTQ+ couples who want to have at least one partner to have a genetic tie to their child.
+In the process, the person or couple, called the intended parent(s) or (IP(s)), contract with a surrogate or gestational carrier to carry the pregnancy.
 Simply defined, a surrogate is a woman who carries a pregnancy for another person or couple.

 Are there different types of surrogacy arrangements?

 Yes.
-There are two types of surrogacy arrangements: traditional and gestational
+There are two types of arrangements: traditional and gestational

 Traditional surrogacy is when the surrogate has a genetic tie to the child she carries.
 She is artificially inseminated with the sperm the male intended parent.
-Due to various legal reasons, traditional surrogacy is not as common or recommended as frequently as gestational surrogacy typically would be.
+Due to various legal reasons, this family building option is not as common or recommended as frequently as gestational surrogacy typically would be.

 Are there different forms of contractual agreements?

-Commercial surrogacy is a contractual agreement where the surrogate or gestational carrier will receive financial compensation over incurred expenses that come along with the process and the gestation.
-Some of these costs (not all) include: fertility costs, medical costs during the pregnancy, legal fees, lost wages and any other incurred costs related to the surrogacy.
+Compensated agreements are contracts where the surrogate or gestational carrier will receive financial compensation over incurred expenses that come along with the process and the gestation.
+Some of these costs (not all) include: fertility costs, medical costs during the pregnancy, legal fees, lost wages, a surrogate fee, and any other incurred costs related to the surrogacy.

 Compassionate surrogacy agreements are those where the surrogate, usually a close friend or family member, offers to carry a pregnancy less the surrogate fee.
 The intended parent(s) will cover all of the incurred expenses that go along with a surrogate agreement but there is no financial compensation provided to the surrogate.